 Hold your horses.
 Don’t bite off more than you can chew!

-Winter's the time of year to focus on simply keeping your fitness ticking over and enjoying being out there, not about setting 10k PBs.
+Focus on simply keeping your fitness ticking over and enjoying being out there, not about setting PBs.

 Keep calm and enjoy what winter training has to offer